Succession of the 14th Dalai Lama: According to the 14th Dalai Lama

 In a 2004 interview with Time, the 14th Dalai Lama stated:

 The institution of the Dalai Lama, and whether it should continue or not, is up to the Tibetan people.
 If they feel it is not relevant, then it will cease and there will be no 15th Dalai Lama.
 But if I die today I think they will want another Dalai Lama.
 The purpose of reincarnation is to fulfill the previous [incarnation's] life task.
 My life is outside Tibet, therefore my reincarnation will logically be found outside.
 But then, the next question: Will the Chinese accept this or not?
 China will not accept.
 The Chinese government most probably will appoint another Dalai Lama, like it did with the Panchen Lama.
 Then there will be two Dalai Lamas: one, the Dalai Lama of the Tibetan heart, and one that is officially appointed.

 The Dalai Lama stated in 2007 that the next Dalai Lama could possibly be a woman, remarking, "If a woman reveals herself as more useful the lama could very well be reincarnated in this form".
 On 24 September 2011, the Dalai Lama issued a statement concerning his reincarnation giving exact signs on how the next one should be chosen, the place of rebirth and that the Chinese appointed Dalai Lama should not be trusted.

-In 2015, the 14th Dalai Lama has claimed (presumably as a joke) he may be reincarnated as a mischievous blonde woman.
+In 2015, the 14th Dalai Lama claimed (presumably as a joke) he may be reincarnated as a mischievous blonde woman.
 In 2019, the 14th Dalai Lama said that if a female Dalai Lama comes, she should be more attractive.

 In October 2019, the 14th Dalai Lama stated that because of the feudal origin of the Dalai Lama reincarnation system, the reincarnation system should end.
 In his book Voice for the Voiceless, the Dalai Lama states that his reincarnation will be born outside of China.
 He writes, "Since the purpose of a reincarnation is to carry on the work of the predecessor, the new Dalai Lama will be born in the free world so that the traditional mission of the Dalai Lama - that is, to be the voice for universal compassion, the spiritual leader of Tibetan Buddhism, and the symbol of Tibet embodying the aspirations of the Tibetan people - will continue."

 Responding to pronouncements of Chinese government officials insisting that they had the responsibility to choose the next Dalai Lama, Lobsang Sangay, Sikyong (prime minister) of the Tibetan government-in-exile, countered "It's like Fidel Castro saying, 'I will select the next Pope and all the Catholics should follow.

-On July 2, 2025, shortly before his 90th birthday, the Dalai Lama released a statement saying, "I am affirming that the institution of the Dalai Lama will continue."
+On 2 July 2025, shortly before his 90th birthday, the Dalai Lama released a statement saying, "I am affirming that the institution of the Dalai Lama will continue."
 He further stated that members of the Gaden Phodrang Trust would have exclusive responsibility for recognizing the next Dalai Lama and that "no one else has any such authority to interfere in this matter."